-If you are entering the James Hazell Saturday Show Pop Tarts competition, please read the below.
+If you are entering BBC Radio Suffolk's Pop Tarts competition, please read the below.

 Terms and Conditions

-2 The competition will run during the James Hazell Friday Mid-Morning Show (10:00 until 13:00) on BBC Radio Suffolk from 3 March 2017; subject to editorial changes to the show and/or the schedule.
+2 The competition will run during the Friday Mid-Morning Show (10:00 until 14:00) on BBC Radio Suffolk from 7 May 2021, subject to editorial changes to the show and/or the schedule.

-3 During the show listeners will be invited to register for the competition, following the instructions given out on-air, by calling the number: 01473 212121.
-Standard geographic charges from landlines and mobiles will apply.
+3 During the show, listeners will be invited to register for the competition, following the instructions given out on-air, by calling the number: 0800 141 2121.
+Calls are free from landlines and mobiles.

 4 Registration is only open during the times announced on-air.
 Entries received outside these times will not be registered but may still be charged.
 The opening and closing times may change so please listen to announcements during the show.

-5 After the registration period closes, four entrants will be randomly selected, to play in two head to head on-air quizzes.
+5 After the registration period closes, four entrants will be randomly selected, to play in two head-to-head on-air quizzes.
 During each quiz, six questions will be asked, three to each entrant, alternating between the two entrants.
-The entrants will score 1 point for a correct answer.
+The entrants will score one point for a correct answer.
 The winner from each quiz will go through to the on-air final.
-In the event of a draw, the entrant to go through will be decided by a sudden death play-off.
+In the event of a draw, the entrant to go through will be decided by a sudden-death play-off.

-6 The two listeners through to the final will play head to head on air as before, this time each being asked 5 questions.
+6 The two listeners through to the final will play head-to-head on air as before, this time each being asked five questions.
 The same scoring will be used, the winner being the finalist with the highest score.
-In the event of a draw the winner will be decided by a sudden death play-off.
+In the event of a draw the winner will be decided by a sudden-death play-off.

 8 The BBC's decision as to the winner is final.
 No correspondence relating to the competition will be entered into.

-9 The prize will be as advertised during the show and will usually consist of a James Hazell coaster.
+9 The prize will be as advertised during the show and will usually consist of a BBC Radio Suffolk pen.

 10 There is no cash alternative and the prize cannot be sold or transferred in any circumstances.